 As I previously said, we went to Universal Studios in Orlando over the weekend.
-I hadn’t been to Universal since I went to Halloween Horror Nights years ago with Sonja (for the record, I was over HHN about 35 seconds after we got there).
+I hadn’t been to Universal since I went to Halloween Horror Nights years ago (for the record, I was over HHN about 35 seconds after we got there).
 Before that, I hadn’t been since I was a kid.
 Anyone else remember when Universal had the Nickelodeon area?
 I totally do.
 That was also when SNICK was the coolest and Clarissa was a fashion icon.
 But I digress.

 Originally, the park was designed to look like the streets of major cities in the US – New York, Beverly Hills, and my most favoritest, San Francisco.

 I really liked that theme a lot even though it seems like Universal is straying from it with newer zones like World Expo and Production Central.
 I hope they don’t eventually do away with those areas like they did to Nickelodeon (it’s now Blue Man Group).

 We made our way through the park at a casual pace, riding rides along the way.
 We managed to get about halfway through the park in just under two hours.

 Maybe it’s because we were there on a Monday, or maybe because Universal Studios isn’t as popular as Islands of Adventure, but we didn’t experience any wait times more than 45 minutes (and that was for the Despicable Me Minion Mayhem ride).
 Most rides were only a 10-15 minutes wait.

 And of course, I was starving at that point, so we wandered into Finnegan’s for lunch… Which started with a Guinness.